NimalNallasamy/spring-reddit-clone/HELP.md

 1. User signs up an account in our reddit-clone.
 2. Once user signs up, the user must be receiving a mail to verify themselves.
 3. Once the user verifies themselves, backend entry should be maintained for the same.
 4. Once the user logs in, they must be authenticated usign JWT tokens.
+5. Once the user logs out, the tokens must be unvalidated.